 Here are some tips and some ingredients that I’ve been really enjoying on my morning bowl of greens.

 Tips for Breakfast Salad

 - Everyone loves a little crunch: I love a salad that has some great texture.
-A little crunch from some nuts or seeds go a long way.
-Shredded carrots or shredded broccoli stems also add a little crunch and pizzaz.
+A little crunch from some nuts or seeds goes a long way.
+Shredded carrots or shredded broccoli stems also add a little crunch and pizzazz.